Home > Blog > The #1 Tip To Transform Your Social Media Engagement (And Delight People With Visual Disabilities)

 What is Alt text?

-It’s the short text you see describing an image or a graphic on a LinkedIn post.
+It’s the short text you see describing an image or a graphic on a social media post.
 It’s also called "alt attributes" or “alt descriptions".

 Why is it helpful?